Experiencing Teamlab Borderless Museum, Azabudai Hills, Tokyo

 Wear white or solid-color clothes to enjoy the digital art that passes over your body and clothes.

-Download the Teamlab App (QR code available at the museum) that lets you interact with the Crystal World exhibit once inside the Teamlab Borderless Museum.
+Download the Teamlab Borderless App (the QR code is available at the museum).
+The app lets you interact with some of the exhibits once inside the Teamlab Borderless Museum in Azabudai Hills, Tokyo.

 Heading to the Teamlab Borderless Museum?